Leadership Investment Framework for Talent (LIFT)

 Click on the modules below to help you identify your LIFT level.

-- Target setting your goals in Infor HR by October 11th
+- All goals must be entered and finalized in Infor by October 11.

 Resources for Leaders